ortus-docs/commandbox-docs/packages/updating_packages.md

 ## External JSON Integration

-If you want to integrate your package updates with an external process, you can get this data back as JSON so it can be parsed and used by another sytem.
+If you want to integrate your package updates with an external process, you can get this data back as JSON so it can be parsed and used by another system.

 ```bash